mmalmi/mmalmi.github.io/_posts/2020-03-03-stop-eating-sugar.md

 _Good stuff._

-I've never been fat, but I used to be nearly 10 kg heavier when I did energy drinks, sugary snacks and desserts.
-I stopped eating sugar (and grains and dairy) altogether 6 years ago because of skin problems, and as a byproduct I'm lean af.
+I've never been exactly fat, but I used to be nearly 10 kg heavier when I did energy drinks, sugary snacks and desserts.
+I stopped eating sugar (and grains and dairy) altogether 7 years ago because of skin problems, and as a byproduct I'm lean af.
 Sugar gave me acne and grains (especially wheat) and dairy gave me skin rashes.

 I never have to count calories or limit how much I eat.
 I'm not even doing full paleo or low-carb: I eat rice and sometimes potatoes or sweet potatoes.
 I just don't eat sugar, grains or dairy.

 As a rule of thumb: If you want to be healthier, don't eat stuff that your hunter-gatherer ancestors didn't have.
 It's not always easy, but it's worth it.

 Listen to what your body says **after** you eat something.
 That cheesecake probably feels like a good idea _before_ rather than _after_ eating it.
-Whereas, a good steak in your stomach gives a feeling of satisfaction that lasts.
+Whereas, a good steak in your stomach gives a healthy feeling of satisfaction that lasts.

 Don't look at "official diet recommendations", look at results.